By CALVIN WOODWARD

 Paul: Yes, three times in 2013.
 In March, snagged the state GOP chairman, who announced he was quitting to join Paul as an adviser.

-Perry: Yes, visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by the Koch brothers’ Americans For Prosperity.
-Also met with Gov. Terry Branstad and addressed a Des Moines crowd of 400 in November.
+Perry: Yes, third trip since November coming up: He’s to campaign for Gov. Terry Branstad in late spring.
+Visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by Koch brothers’ Americans for Prosperity.
+Met Branstad and addressed Des Moines crowd of 400 in November.

-Rubio: Yes, in 2012 just days after the election.
-A new wave of visits to early voting states expected.
+Rubio: Yes, just days after 2012 election, but has been largely holding off on a new wave of trips to early voting states.
+That’s changing.